 - Each student is taught a daily Bible lesson.

-- Students attend a special chapel program once each week, on Wednesday morning.
+- Students attend a special chapel program once each week, on Wednesday.
 Parents are always welcome to visit these chapel programs, where students sing gospel songs and listen to Bible preaching.

 - All curriculum is Biblically based.
 Nothing in it contradicts anything in God’s Word, the Bible.